Sailaway: Production

 The rhythm track for Sailaway was recorded at George Martin's Air Montserrat studios.
 Vocals, horns, strings and overdubs were recorded at The Complex, designed by George Massenburg with custom-built equipment and board for Maurice White's ARC facility in Los Angeles.

 Horns and strings were arranged by Eric Bulling.
 The recording includes a trombone solo performed by Louis Satterfield.
 The song was recorded and mixed by George Massenberg and Ken Fowler.
 It was mastered by Michael Reese.

 Critical reception

-HiFi Stereo Review's album review of Faces praised the song, writing "especially fine items among the fifteen selections on these four sides include Sailaway, a rhapsodically beautiful little tidbit".
+Phyl Garland of Stereo Review in her review of the album, praised the song saying "especially fine items among the fifteen selections on these four sides include 'Sailaway', a rhapsodically beautiful little tidbit".
+Sal Caputo of Gannett also described Sailaway as "reminiscent of the best of The Dells (and oddly enough The Beach Boys)".

-Apple Music described the Faces albums as being "smartly tempered by soulful breathers like...the delicate orchestral fantasy "Sailaway".

 Philip Bailey solo version

-Philip Bailey recorded a solo version of "Sailaway", appearing as "Sail Away", on his album Dreams, released June 22, 1999 on Heads Up International Records.
+Philip Bailey recorded a solo version of "Sailaway", entitled "Sail Away", on his jazz album Dreams, released in June 1999 on Heads Up International Records.
 The track was produced by Erik Huber.